The Combined Power of Sleep and Learning Strategies

 Participants were then divided into three groups:

-- Sleep Group: Studied the passages at 9 p.m. and came back to take a test at 9 a.m.
+- Sleep Group: Studied the word pairs at 9 p.m. and came back to take a test at 9 a.m.

-- No Sleep Group: Studied the passages at 9 a.m. and came back to take a test at 9 p.m.
+- No Sleep Group: Studied the word pairs at 9 a.m. and came back to take a test at 9 p.m.

-- Control Group: Studied the passages at 9 p.m. and came back to take a test at 9 a.m (see below for the difference between Control and Sleep groups).
+- Control Group: Studied the word pairs at 9 p.m. and came back to take a test at 9 a.m (see below for the difference between Control and Sleep groups).

 When the Sleep and No Sleep groups came back, they took a test to see how much they remembered and then went through the same procedure as before, being tested on all of the items until they got them all correct.
 The Control group simply took a test without relearning the items that they missed.
 Finally, they tested participants after 1 week and 6 months to see how much they remembered.